papamishka911/cypress-cucumber-preprocessor/docs/json-report.md

 }
 ```

-This **requires** you to have downloaded and installed the [cucumber-json-formatter](https://github.com/cucumber/json-formatter) **yourself**.
-Arch Linux users can install it from [AUR](https://aur.archlinux.org/packages/cucumber-json-formatter).

-The location of the executable is configurable through the `json.formatter` property, but it will by default search for `cucumber-json-formatter` in your `PATH`.

 The report is outputted to `cucumber-report.json` in the project directory, but can be configured through the `json.output` property.

 ## Screenshots